oVirt/ovirt-site/source/feature/cpu-sla.html.md

 In the VDSM we will be using the libvirt API of CPU tuning (http://libvirt.org/formatdomain.html#elementsCPUTuning), The Qos entered by the user will be converted into the libvirt period and quota parameters, ensuring that the CPU limits are enforced.

+## DB

+The VM_STATIC will introduce a new field of CPU_PROFILE, this field will be a FK to the new table of CPU_PROFILES.
+CPU_PROFILES table will contain the following fields: id name qos(FK)

 ## Benefit to oVirt

 When running a VM, the VM should run as an independent unit and should be affected by other VMs as little as possible.